Boosting Simple Learners: Oracle-Complexity

 Let $S\sim D^m$ be the input sample.
 First, $S$ is $\gamma$-realizable and therefore by \Cref{thm:mainOracleComp}, the bound on $T$ in Item 1 holds with probability at least $1-\frac{\delta}{2}$.

+For Item 2, we use the {\it hybrid-compression generalization bound} from \cite{Schapire2012}: recall that in standard sample compressions, the output hypothesis is a function of a (short) tuple of the training examples.
+Hybrid sample compression schemes are an extension of sample compression schemes in which the output hypothesis is instead selected from a class of hypotheses $\H$, where the class (rather than the hypothesis itself) is a function of a (short) tuple of the training examples.
+Specifically, we use the following result: \begin{theorem}[{\cite[Theorem~4.8]{Schapire2012}}] Suppose a learning algorithm based on a hybrid compression scheme of size $\kappa$ is provided with a random training set $S$ of size $m$.
+Suppose further that for every $\kappa$-tuple, the resulting class $\mathcal{F}$ has VC-dimension at most $d$.
+Assume $m\geq d+ \kappa$.
+Then, with probability at least~$1-\beta$, any hypothesis $h$ produced by this algorithm that is consistent with $S$ has error at most

-Second, Theorem 4.8 in \cite{Schapire2012} implies\footnote{Note that in the bound stated in \Cref{prop:genalg} both $T$ and $\vc(\H)$ are random variables, while the corresponding parameters in Theorem~4.8 in \cite{Schapire2012} are fixed.
+\end{theorem} To derive Item 2, notice that each~$b_i$ for $i=1,\ldots, T$ is determined by the tuple of the $m_0$ examples which were fed as input to the weak learner $\W$ at the $i$'th iteration.
+Thus, the class $\H(b_1,\ldots b_T)$ is determined by the concatenated tuple of $T\cdot m_0=:\kappa$ training examples.
+Therefore, Theorem 4.8 in \cite{Schapire2012} implies\footnote{Note that in the bound stated in \Cref{prop:genalg} both $T$ and $\vc(\H)$ are random variables, while the corresponding parameters $\kappa$ and $d$ in Theorem~4.8 in \cite{Schapire2012} are fixed.
 Thus, in order to apply this theorem, we use a union bound by setting $\delta_k= \frac{\delta}{100k^2}$, for each possible fixed value $k = T\cdot m_0 + \vc(\H)$.
 The desired bound then follows simultaneously for all $k$ since $\sum_k \delta_k \leq \delta$.} that also the bound on $\eps$ in Item 2 holds with probability at least $1-\frac{\delta}{2}$.
 That is, with probability at least $1-\frac{\delta}{2}$:

-Thus, with probability at least $1-\delta$ both Items 1 and 2 are satisfied.
+Thus, with probability at least $1-\delta$ both Items 1 and 2 are satisfied. \end{proof}